wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/select-a-branch.png" />

-Now that your branch is made, you can go edit panda files or create new subfolders in the `pandas/` or `zoos/` folders.
+Now that your branch is made and selected, we're ready to do the important work of documenting new red pandas and zoos!

 ----

 ## Adding or Modifying Pandas in the Dataset

+All panda and zoo editing starts in your _working copy_ of the `redpanda-lineage` repository. *Recall this is in your `Documents/Github` folder inside your user's home directory*.

-Head over to your Windows Explorer or Mac Finder, and browse to the `pandas/` folder.
-You'll see subfolders for every zoo we've recorded pandas for.
-The purpose of the folders and filenames is for _human review_, to help us all ensure that:
+Open up Notepad++.
+Then from the File menu, select _Open Folder as Workspace_.
+Select the `redpanda-lineage` folder.
+In the left pane, you'll see the `/pandas` and `/zoos` folders.
+Underneath those you'll see subfolders for every zoo we've recorded pandas for.
+Having a left pane or "workspace view" as you edit this dataset is highly recommended, for a high-level view of which pandas and zoos are already in the dataset.
+The folders and filename standards are intended to assist _human review_, to help us all ensure that:

  * If we add a new panda file, it doesn't have a duplicate ID number to an existing panda
  * If we want to add a panda for a particular zoo, we know at a glance whether the panda is already in the dataset or not

-Take a look at [`pandas/0001_ichikawa/0004_lychee.txt`](https://github.com/wwoast/redpanda-lineage/blob/master/pandas/0001_ichikawa/0004_lychee.txt).
+Let's take a look at [`pandas/0001_ichikawa/0004_lychee.txt`](https://github.com/wwoast/redpanda-lineage/blob/master/pandas/0001_ichikawa/0004_lychee.txt).
 This is the information we have on file for Lychee, a male red panda at Ichikawa Zoo.
 Most of the data is self-explanatory, but you'll need to understand the dataset conventions for your updates to be accepted.

 #### `_id`: Red Panda ID Numbers